teymzz/spv/README.md

 2. If the project pack will be downloaded from [packagist](https://packagist.org/packages/spv/mi), you need to add the mi project package installer file into a project pack root along with the _composer.json_ file.
 This can be done by following the steps below:

-    > create a file named "mi" in a folder and add the following command
+    > create a file named "mi" in a folder and add the following code

     ```php
     <?php